simonis/GraalJsTest/README.md

 |  graalvm21-oracle-jvmci-compiler-native  |  10329  |  14397  |  13436  |

 `*-jvmci` means `-XX:+EnableJVMCI`, `*-jvmci-compiler` means `-XX:+EnableJVMCI -XX:+UseJVMCICompiler`, `*-jvmci-native` means `-XX:+EnableJVMCI -XX:+UseJVMCINativeLibrary` and `*-jvmci-compiler-native` means `-XX:+EnableJVMCI -XX:+UseJVMCICompiler -XX:+UseJVMCINativeLibrary`.

+One interesting result is that te results which use the native "libgraal" compiler (i.e. `-XX:+UseJVMCINativeLibrary`) aren't really better than the ones which only use the "jargraal" version.
+I would have expected that running with "jargraal" would result in a significantly lower low score and a slightly lower average score.
+But a single run of the Octane suite takes about 2 minutes on a `c5.metal` instance and the host has more than enough free CPUs so the startup-up costs of JIT-compiling "jargraal" at startup might not be significant enough for this use case.

+Another interesting aspect is that JDK 17 seems to have higher low and average scores compared to JDK 21 and that the Oracle GraalVM version (previously known as GraalVM Enterprise Edition) doesn't seem to be significantly faster for this workload compared to the GraalVM community edition.